Marketing | How to Write Emails That Get Opened?

 The purpose of writing a Newsletter is:

-1. To provide some value to the reader (who is possibly your future client).
+#1 To provide some value to the reader (who is possibly your future client).

-1. It’s an opportunity to:
+#2 It’s an opportunity to:

-• develop empathetic relationship with your subscribers.
+• Develop an empathetic relationship with your subscribers.

-• inspire them with your innovative ideas.
+• Inspire them with your innovative ideas.

-• show them how they can replicate your success.
+• Show them how they can replicate your success.

 I could do this effectively by learning from experts.
-So I Googled, “How can I write a newsletter that gets opened and read”.
+So I Googled, “How can I write a newsletter that gets opened and read?”.
 The result that I found most helpful was this interview with Joanna Wiebe (An expert Copywriter).

 2. Instead of putting images in left column and text in right, write it in simple and easy to understand text.

-3. Let the subscriber read just one thing at a times it’s powerful.
+3. Let the subscriber read just one thing at a times, it’s powerful.
 Notifications in a mobile phone are enough for distractions.

 4. Don’t bug the subscriber with irrelevant information, he is already too busy, value his time.